From Loop Groups to 2-Groups: The Lie 2-Group

 \begin{prop} \et The sequence of strict Fr\'echet 2-group homomorphisms

 is {\bf strictly exact}, meaning that the image of each arrow is equal to the kernel of the next, both on objects and on morphisms. \end{prop}

 Any Fr\'echet Lie 2-group $C$ is, among other things, a {\bf topological category}: a category where the sets $\Ob(C)$ and $\Mor(C)$ are topological spaces and the source, target, identity-assigning and composition maps are continuous.
-Homotopy theorists have a standard procedure for taking the `nerve' of a topological category and obtaining a simplicial space.
-They also know how to take the `geometric realization' of any simplicial space, obtaining a topological space.
+There is a standard procedure for taking the `nerve' of a topological category and obtaining a simplicial space.
+One can then take the `geometric realization' of any simplicial space, obtaining a topological space.
 We use $|C|$ to denote the geometric realization of the nerve of a topological category $C$.
-If $C$ is in fact a topological 2-group --- for example a Fr\'echet Lie 2-group --- then $|C|$ naturally becomes a topological group.
+If $C$ is in fact a topological 2-group --- for example a Fr\'echet Lie 2-group --- then $|C|$ naturally becomes a topological group \cite{Segal}.

-For readers unfamiliar with these constructions, let us give a more hands-on description of how to build $|C|$.
-First for any $n \in \N$ we construct a space $|C|_n$.
-A point in $|C|_n$ consists of a string of $n$ composable morphisms in $C$: